John Donald Anderson

 Managing Partner at Heller Advisory

-Francie Heller is the Managing Partner at Heller Advisory, an alternative asset placement agent.
-Heller Advisory partners with best in class private equity funds, hedge funds, and real estate funds to assist in fundraising and marketing to institutional investors.
+Francie Heller is the Managing Partner at Heller Advisory, an investment fund placement agent.
+Heller Advisory partners with best in class investments including private equity, hedge funds, and real assets to assist in fundraising and marketing to institutional investors.
 Ms. Heller has over twenty years of financial experience, spanning both the public and private sectors.

 Previously, Ms. Heller served as a Managing Director at Houlihan Lokey where she ran the Pension, Endowment, and Foundation Advisory Group.
 Her responsibilities included creating and delivering solutions to public and private pensions, endowments, and foundations.
 Prior to that, Ms. Heller was Managing Director- Client Relations and Head of Pension Solutions at Chilton Investment Company.
 Before Chilton, she served as Senior Managing Director and Global Head of the Pension, Endowment, and Foundation Services Group at Bear Stearns & Co.
 Inc. Previously, she was President of MBIA Municipal Investors Service Corporation (MISC) where she created and ran all aspects of the government investment management business.
 Previous experience includes creating investment products for state and local governments at Bear Stearns & Co.
 Inc. Ms. Heller was also an education director in New York public school for several years.

 Ms. Heller graduated from Boston University with a BS and earned a master's equivalent degree from the University of Georgia and a professional diploma (PD) from Fordham University.
 She holds certificates from Columbia University, Stanford University and Harvard University Executive Education programs.
-Ms. Heller currently serves on several boards, including the Corporate Advisory Board of The National Association of State Treasurers, Today's Students, Tomorrow's Teachers, The Big Picture, and the Furman University Board of Trustees.
-In addition, Ms. Heller is an advisor to the Government Finance Officers Association's Committee on Retirement and Benefits Administration and serves on the investment committee of Lymphoma and Leukemia Society.
+Ms. Heller currently serves on several boards, including the Corporate Advisory Board of The National Association of State Treasurers, Big Picture Learning, The Leukemia and Lymphoma Society, and the Furman University Board of Trustees.

 Gordon R. Herring